Radiation-Hydrodynamics Effects in an Inhomogeneous Medium: Introduction

 \section{Introduction}

 For many physics and astrophysics applications, energy transport is often carried by photons, neutrinos and electrons.
-In its generality, solving this energy transport problem requires modeling a seven dimensional problem where the spatial, angular and energy distribution of these carriers must be evolved (see reviews https://www.osti.gov/servlets/purl/917504).
-Coupling this energy transport to matter drives further hydrodynamic instabilities, pushing the limits of our current modeling capabilities.
-This has led to many approximate methods in modeling radiation-hydrodynamics that include simplifications in the radiation transport (e.g. integrating over angle or energy), coupling terms (e.g. modeling pure transport or pure hydrodynamics models), or spatial dimensions (homogenizing the radiation flow into a 1-dimensional flow).
-These simplifying assumptions are all valid in specific conditions.
-For example, for supernova shocks traveling within a star, radiation is trapped in the flow, but after the shock breaks out of the star well into the circumstellar medium, radiation flows freely from where it is emitted and the hydrodynamics can be approximated by a simple homologous outflow.
-In stars, although the radiation is not trapped, it is in the ``diffusive" regime where the angular distribution is well-defined and integrating over angle can remove dimensions from the numerical problem.
+In its generality, solving this energy transport problem requires modeling a seven dimensional problem where the spatial, angular and energy distribution of these carriers must be evolved.
+Coupling this energy transport to matter drives further hydrodynamic instabilities, pushing the limits of our current modeling capabilities~\citep{2004rahy.book.....C}.
+The difficulties in modeling radiation-hydrodynamics have led to many approximate methods that include simplifications in the radiation transport.
+Approximations in the angular distribution include moment approaches (e.g. diffusion, variable Eddington factor and tensor methods).
+The differences between these approaches lie in the order of the moments used.
+More sophisticated, but typically more computationally expensive, approaches discretize the angle distribution using either spherical harmonics (e.g., $P_N$, \cite{1972NSE....49...10R,2000PhDT.......240B}) or discrete ordinate (e.g., $S_N$, \cite{1973erh..book.....P}) approaches.
+Finally, Monte-Carlo approaches where particles/photons are represented by a set of packets have the ability to easily implement complex physics (e.g. aspherical scattering kernels, relativistic effects) but tend to be expensive and are hampered by noise from low packet numbers.
+Because they have the potential to capture the full angular distribution, Monte Carlo and discretized methods are often termed ``higher-order" methods.